jeffreyjiawendeng/Natural-Language-Processing/README.md

 > [!Caution]
 > Many of the resources provided are written by a mere undergraduate student with access to the internet.
 Be weary of outdated, ethically questionable, and downright incorrect information.
 If you are more experienced in the field than I am, please contact me to correct any issues or concerns found in this repository.
 Thank you!
+> Additionally, due to my large amount of coursework, this repository will be updated more in the future as I study the field more in depth (2025-2026).